Jeb Bush: 1994 gubernatorial bid

 Bush lost the election by only 63,940 votes out of 4,206,076 that were cast for the major party candidates (2,135,008; 51% to 2,071,068; 49%).
 In the same election year, his older brother, George, was elected Governor of Texas.
 Following his election loss, Bush joined the board of the Heritage Foundation and continued to work with Codina Partners.
 Alongside T. Willard Fair, the president of the Urban League's Miami affiliate, Bush helped to establish Florida's first charter school.

+After the election Chiles admitted his campaign made scare calls in the final hours to senior citizens using phony organizations as fronts.
+The callers identified themselves as being from the nonexistent Citizens for Tax Fairness and falsely claimed that Tom Feeney, Bush's running mate, wanted to abolish Social Security and Medicare.
+Chiles maintained he did not find out about the calls until after the election.